-The fear and spread of (COVID-19) has push many people to shelter in place.
+The fear and spread of Coronavirus (COVID-19) has pushed many people to shelter in place during the quarantine.
 Suddenly, people are restricted to their homes.
 Since the disease is especially dangerous for seniors, it’s important that families help ensure that their loved ones can remain at home.
 But remaining home-bound can cause feelings of isolation and loneliness.

 1. Board Games

-From Scrabble and Clue to Monopoly and the Game of Life, there are many games that your senior loved one can play together in an afternoon with their caregiver or select members of the family.
+From Scrabble and Clue to Monopoly and the Game of Life, there are many games that your senior loved one can play together in an afternoon with their caregiver or select members of the family during the quarantine.
 These games will provide mental stimulation as your senior plays, making decisions about the best way to win.
 To keep their minds active, look for board games that are strategy-based and not just random chance.
 Some games are also available as mobile apps.

 One of the biggest dangers for seniors is an unexpected fall, and it usually happens because of poor balance.
 Your senior loved one can practice seated yoga a couple of times a week to improve flexibility and balance.
 If your loved one requires ambulation assistance, a caregiver can help them with some of these exercises.